easybuilders/easybuild-tutorial/docs/community/README.md

 <a href="http://ugent.be/hpc"><img src="../img/ugent_logo.png" style="float:left" width="15%"/></a>

 EasyBuild as a project was conceived in 2009 by the [HPC team at Ghent University (Belgium)](https://www.ugent.be/hpc/en).
-The code base was developed in-house, and went through redesign after redesign as the team tried to tackle the never-ending corner cases of the installation routines of scientific software.
+The codebase was developed in-house, and went through a couple of redesigns as the team gradually learned the ropes of developing a sizeable software project and tried to tackle the never-ending corner cases of the installation procedures of scientific software.
-During these very early days, a small cadre of summer interns were invaluable in their assistance in getting refining EasyBuild.
+During these very early days, several summer interns were invaluable in their assistance in refining EasyBuild.

-As the project grew and its usefulness became apparent, HPC-UGent begun to desire feedback from the HPC community at large.
+As the project grew and its usefulness became apparent, the HPC-UGent team begun to desire feedback from the HPC community at large.
 Maybe others would find EasyBuild useful?
+Or maybe this was actually a solved problem, and they were unknowingly reinventing the wheel...

 The first step in this process was to pick a license.
 As many an in-house project, EasyBuild at the time lacked such formalities.
 This led to a short debate on open source licenses before the team landed on GPLv2.
 And no, commercial licenses never even made it to the table.
 Like so many open source projects, the goal was simple enough; scratch HPC-UGent's own itch